-As you mix the concrete, it is very important that it isn’t too wet or too dry.
-If the concrete isn’t mixed correctly, it won’t be easy to work with and could actually ruin your project, as it won’t dry correctly.
+As you mix the concrete, it is very important that it isn’t too wet or too dry, it won’t be easy to work with and could actually ruin your project, as it won’t dry correctly.

 Perfectly mixed concrete will move easily around the mixer’s drum, but won’t slosh around or crumble as it moves.
 You may need to add more water or concrete mix to achieve this.

 One good tip is to pay attention to how the concrete moves as the drum turns.
 If it reaches the top of the mixer before it falls, the mix is too dry.
 On the other hand, if it doesn’t reach the side, it is too wet.

 Pour Concrete Carefully